mlk2991/anonymous/README.rst

 ----------------------
 Check that the `VPN <https://en.wikipedia.org/wiki/VPN_service>`_ you are using don't keep your logging history (preferably from a country with no data retention laws).

+Be advised that when using Tor on top of a VPN, your internet speed will drop.

+The good thing with this VPN+Tor combo is that if you inadvertently switch window from a Tor Browser to a Non-Tor browser (e.g. Firefox), you might still be able to safe your anonymity through the VPN.

 Use Tails
 ---------